-We have invested a total of over \$30 billion to acquire certain wireless spectrum licenses.
-These wireless spectrum licenses are subject to certain interim and final build-out requirements, as well as certain renewal requirements.

-We plan to commercialize our wireless spectrum licenses through the completion of our 5G Network Deployment.
+We have invested a total of over \$30 billion to acquire certain Wireless spectrum licenses.
+These Wireless spectrum licenses are subject to certain interim and final build-out requirements, as well as certain renewal requirements.
+We plan to commercialize our Wireless spectrum licenses through the completion of our 5G Network Deployment.
 We have committed to deploy a facilities-based 5G broadband network capable of serving increasingly larger portions of the U.S. population at different deadlines, including 20% of the U.S. population by June 2022 and 70% of the U.S. population by June 2023.
-As previously disclosed, if by June 2023, we are offering 5G broadband service to at least 50% of the U.S. population but less than 70% of the U.S. population, the 70% June 2023 deadline will be extended automatically to June 2025; however, as a result, we may, under certain circumstances, be subject to certain penalties.
+If by June 2023, we are offering 5G broadband service to at least 50% of the U.S. population but less than 70% of the U.S. population, the 70% June 2023 deadline will be extended automatically to June 2025; however, as a result, we may, under certain circumstances, potentially be subject to certain penalties.
 On June 14, 2022, we announced we had successfully reached our 20% population coverage requirement.
 We are currently focused on our progression towards offering 5G broadband service to at least 70% of the U.S. population with a minimum of 15,000 5G sites.
-As of September 30, 2022, we had completed construction on over 10,000 5G sites, which are capable of providing broadband coverage to over 35% of the U.S. population.
-Construction starts are continuing at a rate of approximately 1,000 5G sites per month.
+As of March 31, 2023, we had started construction on over 18,000 5G cell sites.
+We will need approximately 16,000 sites fully powered and fibered to provide 5G broadband service to over 70% of the U.S. population.